lewagon/dotfiles/03-AR-Database/01-DB-and-SQL/01-DB-design/README.md

 ### Survey database design

 Next up, let's continue from our `users` table to building a survey database.
-There are many ways to build a survey database, but let's start by building a basic system with users, questions, responses and surveys.
+There are many ways to build a survey database, but let's start with the following requirements.

 Here are the requirements of our system:
 - The application manages several `users` (which we already have)